GsTYPO3/typo3-introduction/README.md

 * [cache:flush](https://docs.typo3.org/p/helhum/typo3-console/master/en-us/CommandReference/CacheFlush.html)
 * [extension:setupactive](https://docs.typo3.org/p/helhum/typo3-console/master/en-us/CommandReference/ExtensionSetupactive.html)

-`composer-typo3-auto-install` additionally takes care of the initial setup if it's not already done, means no LocalConfiguration.php can be found.
+`composer-typo3-auto-install` additionally takes care of the initial setup in case no LocalConfiguration.php can be found.
 Important default values are set with the help of the environment variables set in [.env](.env).
 The admin name and password are currently commented out, the required user information is collected via various prompts.
 Have a look at the [TYPO3-Console Documentation](https://docs.typo3.org/p/helhum/typo3-console/master/en-us/CommandReference/InstallSetup.html) for supported variables.